-- 1. An FPC Hearing, open to the public, shall be held no less than thirty-six hours after the close of voting.
+- 1. An FPC Hearing, open to the public, shall be held at the first NEC meeting after the close of voting or within one week of the time voting closes.
 If there are no violations, however, election results may be announced less than thirty-six hours after the close of voting.
 The tentative times of this meeting shall be announced at the Candidate's Meeting. - 2.
 Without a quorum of the active NEC present, excluding the Grievance Officer, the Chair of the NEC, the Vice Chair for Elections of the NEC, and the Public Advisor, if used, no FPC Hearing adjudicating charges may be held.